 Frozen chicken is the hero that’s rescued many a meal, saving families in a flap with no plans for dinner.
-Whether it’s fresh chicken you’ve chosen to freeze, or chicken with a little extra like our Birds Eye Inspirations, freezing helps to lock in nutrients and saves waste by being the on-demand option.
+Whether it’s fresh chicken you’ve chosen to freeze, or chicken with a little extra like our Birds Eye Chicken Inspirations, the benefits of freezing food include helping to lock in nutrients and reduce food waste by being the on-demand, easy to portion option.

-All our chicken products, from crispy dippers to succulent seasoned chargrills, live in the freezer and go straight into the oven from there; perfect if you’re in a bit of a rush, or suddenly have a few more faces for dinner than you originally thought.
+All our chicken products, from crispy dippers to succulent seasoned chicken chargrills, live in the freezer and go straight into the oven from there; perfect if you need to rustle up a quick and easy chicken dinner.

-Like any meat or dairy, it’s important to be really careful with how chicken is prepared and cooked, as raw chicken carries more germs than food which doesn’t need cooking.
-Read on for our comprehensive guide on cooking frozen chicken – Birds Eye, and beyond!
+Like any meat or dairy, it’s important to be really careful with how chicken is prepared and cooked, and raw chicken especially must be thoroughly cooked through.
+Read on for our comprehensive guide on how to cook chicken from frozen – Birds Eye, and beyond!
 Photo by blogger Lecoindemel.

 Don’t be left in the cold when it comes to cooking chicken from frozen – there are a couple of options, even if you don’t have time to de-frost.
 However, larger pieces of frozen chicken, like a whole chicken or chicken on the bone, aren’t suitable for these methods as they won’t cook through properly – they should be thawed first.